-Plastic pipes shall comply with the requirements of RS-agreed standards.
+Plastic pipes shall comply with the requirements of standards approved by the Register.

-6.8.2 Strength.

-6.8.2.1 The strength of pipes shall be determined by hydraulic failure testing of specimens under the standard conditions: atmospheric pressure equal to 0,1 MPa, relative humidity 30 %, environmental and carried fluid temperature 25 °C.

-6.8.2.2 The strength of fittings and joints shall not be less than that of pipes.

-6.8.2.3 The nominal pressure p{nom} shall be determined from the following conditions:

-.1 internal pressure.
+- 6.8.2 Strength. - 6.8.2.1 The strength of pipes shall be determined by hydraulic failure testing of specimens under the standard conditions: atmospheric pressure equal to 0,1 MPa, relative humidity 30 %, environmental and carried fluid temperature 25 °C. - 6.8.2.2 The strength of fittings and joints shall not be less than that of pipes. - 6.8.2.3 The nominal pressure p{nom} shall be determined from the following conditions: - .1 internal pressure.